Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 - issuing a commitment letter

-- closing a loan in his or her own name
+- closing a loan in their own name

 For the full legislation pertaining to Vermont mortgage brokers and licensed lenders, refer to the “Additional Resources” section.